Magisterbes/StudiesClassificationReproduction/README.md

 * Gradient Boosting was used instead of Random Forest.
 * Word embedding techniques were used in the vectorization.
 One dimensional co-occurrence matrix was used instead of word index in vector.
 * Table with final selection for full-text analysis didn't survive in its initial state.
 Instead of the 621-records version, a slightly filtered version with 612 records was used.
+* Table of search results was gathered together from different initial files filled during the search and resulted in 9932 records with duplications.

 ## File descriptions